lbdelilla/no-code-and-automatization/0-Intro/introduction-to-no-code-and-automatization.md

 Picture this: all those boring, repetitive tasks that eat up your day? *Gone.* Workflows that run themselves like magic? *Check.* Building powerful automation systems without touching a single line of code? *Absolutely possible.*

-Welcome to the most exciting journey you'll take this year—into the world of no-code automation!
+Welcome to the most exciting journey you'll take this year—into the world of **no-code automation**!
 This is where your creativity takes the wheel and technology does the heavy lifting.
 And guess what?
 You don't need to be a tech wizard to make it happen.
 If you can drag, drop, and dream big, you're ready! 🚀

 ## Why We Created This Course